playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 4) Automatically remove unused code from the output to make things faster and smaller
    - This step is called "Tree-shaking"
 5) Merge multiple files that rely on one another into a single file so that HTTP doesn't have to make multiple round-trips to download everything
-6) Optimize the code for size, making harder for humans to read but faster to download
+6) Optimize the code for size, making it harder for humans to read but faster to download
    - This step is called "minification"

 While each of these steps may call a different tool under-the-hood, most bundlers nowadays do a good job at abstracting away those nuances for many use-cases.

 As such, you typically either do not need to modify a bundler's behavior beyond a couple of configuration options, if even.

-> This isn't to say that you can never modify a bundler's behavior, just be aware that when you do so, there tends to be seldom resources out there to explain what to do to fix things when they go awry.
+> This isn't to say that you can never modify a bundler's behavior; just be aware that when you do so, there tends to be seldom resources out there to explain what to do to fix things when they go awry.
 Thar be dragons. 🐉